nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 6. Less than score
 7. Greater than score

-When `CustomFilterPredicate#test` is called, it will check if the specified fields are a substring of the same field of the applicant, returning true if all specified fields match, and false otherwise.
+When `CustomFilterPredicate#test()` is called, it will check if the specified fields are a substring of the same field of the applicant, returning true if all specified fields match, and false otherwise.

 #### Steps to trigger

-1. User opens the app
+1. User opens the app.
-2. User enters `filter [n/, e/, p/, hp/, s/, lts/, gts/] [term]`, where one or more of the prefixes can be specified to be filtered by
+2. User enters `filter [n/, e/, p/, hp/, s/, lts/, gts/] [term]`, where one or more of the prefixes can be specified to be filtered by.

 Once step 2 is complete, the GUI will update and refresh the applicant list with only applicants which match all specified fields.